What is slow banking? 5 tried & tested ways to make it work!

 What is slow banking?

 Today, digital banks are competing to be available for users at the instant they’re needed.
 Accounts are often free and fast to open and paying a friend is easier than ever.
-This is what we call ‘fast banking’ – quick cash, current accounts, and speedy transfers.
-To be sure, innovation in the fintech sector has perfected this, but there is yet a way to go in ‘slow money’.
+This is what we call ‘fast banking’ - quick cash, current accounts, and speedy transfers.
+To be sure, innovation in the fintech sector has perfected this, but there is yet a way to go in slow banking.
 This segment is all about the long-term customer value.
 They care about sustainability and sell more complex products that last such as pensions and insurance.

 Cognizant - "Getting slow money right will make customers more loyal, less price sensitive and more inclined to do business with [you]."

-3 challenges the sector must overcome
+3 challenges the slow banking sector must overcome

-#1 Customer retention is a struggle
+#1 Customer retention remains a systemic struggle

-#2 Financial literacy is low and hard to build
+#2 Financial literacy is low and hard to build in a volatile market

 5 gamification examples that promote slow banking